mrknmc/ug4/pa2/report.md

 P1 R 263
 P2 R 512
 P3 R 773
-$ py cache.py example4.txt --words 8 --lines 256
+$ python cache.py example4.txt --words 8 --lines 256
 P0 - R - 00000: Tag 00 not found in line 0000 of local cache.
 P1 - R - 00263: Tag 01 not found in line 0001 of local cache.
 P2 - R - 00512: Tag 02 not found in line 0000 of local cache.